wpmetabox/docs/_docs/extensions/mb-acf-migration.md

 ACF field groups are migrated to Meta Box's field groups, which requires [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
 Most of the field group settings are the same as [in Meta Box](https://docs.metabox.io/creating-meta-boxes/).

-{% include alert.html content="**We do not remove ACF field groups** after migration, for safety.
+{% include alert.html type="alert" content="**We do not remove ACF field groups** after migration, for safety.
 Instead, we changed their status to "Inactive".
 You can remove them later after all the data is processed." %}

 For **field group locations**, the basic rules are already supported in Meta Box and extensions.
 You might need extensions such as: